stechstudio/backoff/README.md

 ## Quickstart

-The simplest way to us Backoff is with the global `backoff` helper function:
+The simplest way to use Backoff is with the global `backoff` helper function:

 ```
 $result = backoff(function() {